Today’s Wonder of the Day was inspired by stephanie. stephanie Wonders, “why are there different time zones” Thanks for

 Imagine shining a flashlight at a globe.
-Only part of the globe would receive light, while the opposite side of the globe would be dark.
+Only part of it would receive light.
+The opposite side would be dark.
 As Earth rotates, different parts of Earth receive sunlight or darkness, giving us day and night.
+As your location on Earth rotates into sunlight, you see the sun rise.
+When your location rotates out of sunlight, you see the sun set.

-If we had one single time zone for Earth, noon would be the middle of the day in some places, but it would be morning, evening, and the middle of the night in others.
+Imagine if the entire Earth had a single time zone.
+Noon would be the middle of the day in some places, but it would be morning, evening, and the middle of the night in others.
 Since different parts of Earth enter and exit daylight at different times, we need different time zones.